 Marketing has come a long way since the days of yelling into a crowd about your products.
 Today, it’s all about gathering information – creating demographic and psychographic profiles, then tracking purchasing patterns and response rates.
 This can be difficult to accomplish when you’re trying to track the data on your own.
 It’s even trickier to find meaningful patterns in that data.
 Where are your customers hanging out?

 Marketing automation platforms do all of that for you, and more.
 They can track exactly how your customers are finding you, what advertisements they respond best to, how much they’re purchasing, how often they revisit your business, and more.
-Better yet, they can automatically divide this data into demographic and psychographic data, so you’ll know exactly what kinds of customers are engaging in what types of behaviour.
+Better yet, they can automatically divide this data into demographic and psychographic data, so you’ll know exactly what kinds of customers are engaging in what types of behavior.

 Customer Service Automation

 There are a lot of customer service automation platforms.
-Some of those most popular will integrate virtual assistants, sometimes called chatbots.
+Some of the most popular will integrate virtual assistants, sometimes called chatbots.
 These programs will automatically respond to common customer queries 24/7, freeing up valuable resources, and triaging more important customer concerns to be addressed immediately.

 Online booking is another excellent customer service automation – clients can book your services 24/7, so you can quite literally make money while you sleep.
 These online booking stats will give you a greater look at how customers tend to use social media, and how that wraps into online sales for you.